 This is a spoiler free look at the first murder mystery game in the Hidden Games Crime Scene series of games.
 Each of these is localized based on what country you are in and today we are looking at the Canadian version which is called The Maplebrooke Case.

-The Maplebrooke Case is a modern murder mystery game where players work together looking through all of the evidence provided and try to answer four questions.
+The Maplebrooke Case is a modern murder mystery game where players work together, looking through all of the evidence provided, to attempt to answer four questions.
 While doing this they will also need to take advantage of various forms of modern technology.